mikhakuv/Num_Methods_Comparison/results/TENG-Simplest.md

 </p>

 TENG seems to be unconditionally stable because it does not amplify sharp local deviations that occur during computations.
-Below there are figures with 6 consequent slices of both schemes.
+Below there are figures with slices of both schemes.
 Deviations from exact solution are artificially displayed larger than they are in reality:
 'd.a.
 20 times' means that instead of $u$ we use $u_{da} = u_{exact} + 20*(u-u_{exact})$